sebastianspicker/cs2-server-ops/README.md

 A working tree for cs2-server-ops with an evolving implementation history.

 ## Overview
-cs2-server-ops keeps setup, verification, and known limitations in one place.
+cs2-server-ops records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: expansion.
-Maintenance guidance now reflects the stable shape.
+The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for github actions.